 Fred's New Year's Cards

 Since 1980, I've been drawing nengajo (Japanese New Year's cards, or 年賀状, and sending them to friends.
 That's FORTY YEARS!
 It's traditional to create them based on the animals of the Chinese zodiac, but I also draw them as little cartoons.
-I rarely get my cards done on time (they're supposed to be received on New Year's day), but I've drawn them over thirty years, so it's now a personal tradition that I enjoy continuing.
+I rarely get my cards done on time (they're supposed to be received on New Year's day), but I've drawn them so long that it's now a personal tradition I enjoy continuing.
 You can see from the images how the technology has changed.
 When I first started doing this color cards were expensive, so everything was printed in black and white.
 Later, I started hand-coloring the cards.
 Now, I draw the cards by hand and color them on the computer.
 Also, in the beginning of the World Wide Web, small files were important, so I deliberately used low-resolution images.
 I have gone back and re-scanned many of the images for clarity, but I probably should do it again, since we all have much better monitors and more bandwidth today.